DevMountain/ios-code-review-checklist/README.md

   3 - Understands independently
   ```

 2. If the student is rated at 2 or lower, work with him or her on the objective.
+Paid program through a stretch problem, mini project, or class project.
 Provide extra practice so they can get to a 3 in future code reviews.
 As needed, reteach and provide resources or practice on poor objectives.

 3. Report the scores for each objective using the iOS Student Success Tracker.
 If you do not have access, contact your Lead Instructor.